 I mean, I was aware that BDSM exists.
 I read their blogs in the past, but assumed people who approved of sadism was only a tiny, strange minority group.
 But by now I was aware of what the most popular porn looks like – men degrading, hurting, and making hate (not making love) to women.
 And I knew most men sometimes watch porn.
 And I became aware (or so I thought), when these books became popular, of how women react to cruel men.
 I thought I lived in a world of cruel people and their enablers, that I could expect police, judges, law makers and the public to be on the side of the bad guys, as long as it is women getting hurt.

 With further research, I found out I am only half right.
 Yes, there is cruelty in the world.
 And yes, many men are dominating to at least some degree – our world encourage men to dominate and women to submit, and it is hard to go against the flow.
-But women are not reading because they are secretly glad about the mistreatment.
+But women do not read this because they are secretly glad about a woman getting mistreated:

 Because women are very likely to suffer from male mistreatment, a book with a non-dominating male hero would be very unrealistic to many women.
 A fantasy that the man who hurts them is actually, deep down, a good guy who could be rescued by love is more plausible.
 It is no coincidence that women who read 50 Shades are more likely to have been abuse survivors – everyone wants love, and it may be easier on them to believe that an abusive man actually loved them despite his violence.
 Even better, if they could believe the BDSM message that violence is sexy, they can see the violence against them as a part of love and not hate.